OSGConnect/tutorial-quickstart/README.md

 	queue 1

 Notice the added `arguments = input.txt` information.
-The `arguements` option specifies what arguments should be passed to the executable.
+The `arguments` option specifies what arguments should be passed to the executable.

-The `transfer_input_files` and `transfer_output_files` options need to be included as well.
-When jobs are deployed on the Open Science Grid, they are sent only with files that are specified.
-Additionally, only the specified output files are returned with the job. **Any output not transferred back, with the exception of our `error`, `output`, and `log` files, are discarded at the end of the job.**
+Due to the distributed configuration of the OSG this job will need to bring along a copy of `input.txt` from the login node, where the job is submitted, to the execute node where the job will run by using `transfer_input_files`.
+After the job completes, HTCondor will, by default, transfer any new (i.e. output) or modified files in the job's top-level directory back to your `/home` directory location from which the condor_submit command was performed.
+This behavior only applies to files in the top-level directory of where your job executes, meaning HTCondor will ignore any files created in subdirectories of the job's top-level directory.

 Submit the new submit file using `condor_submit`.
 Be sure to check your output files once the job completes.